Lexington – Brushy Hill Loop

 Also, it is often the case that loose gravel from adjacent driveways will spill out on the roadways in the county, so use extra care while descending.

 What will I see?

 This short loop encompasses many of the features one can expect to find in Rockbridge County – from the busy streets of a small city to deserted country roads; hill climbs to flat valley sprints; and finally alternating between dense forest to wide open windy pastures, often accompanied by an unexpectedly brilliant vista.

 There is a public parking lot on the left, across the street from Salerno Wood Fired Pizza & Taphouse.

 The route is laid out in a clockwise direction.
 It can be ridden counterclockwise, heading out Enfield and returning on Ross.

 Once out of downtown Lexington there are no facilities on route.

 Map, Directions & Cue Sheet (Ride with GPS)

-After the ride, refuel at Salernos with a hot pizza or grab a cold beer at Blue Lab Brewery or Brew Ridge Taps.
+After the ride, refuel at Salernos with a hot pizza and a draft beer or grab a beer and wafflewich at Brew Ridge Taps.